eegsynth/eegsynth/module/outputdmx512/README.md

 Output DMX512 module
 ====================

-The purpose of this module is to send control values from REDIS to DMX512 light systems.
+The purpose of this module is to send control values from REDIS to DMX512 light systems using an OpenDMX converter.

 ## Requirements